3. Chapter 2

 It was one hour after sunset that Idrin found herself standing before the short cabinets in a storage-room in the Houses of Healing, pouring the thick content of a pot into shallow jars.
 The golden-yellow preparation gave off a scent not unlike that of pine-tree sap, mild and pleasant.
 The healer caught herself humming softly as she worked, sealing the containers and tying small labels to the wide neck of each before placing them on the long shelf above the cabinets.

 The task of cleaning and tidying up that followed left her mind free to wander – the humming ceased and her expression gradually became sober, eyes straying to the small window facing eastwards as the news from that morning returned to the forefront of her consciousness.
+There had been no tidings since then, no word to soothe the thought or end the hopeless waiting of those whose loved ones fought.
+The healer drew a long breath.
 When she went from the room, catching the eye of a senior healer in farewell, Idrin was quiet and her face pensive.

 She walked up the sloping tunnel that led to the seventh circle, her thought turning to the small library standing near the south wall of the Citadel: books always managed to school her restlessness.
 Situated by the King's House and facing the White Tower, the library was built by Ecthelion II for his wife, Almiel¹ – an elegant structure of pale-coloured stone, surrounded by well-tended copses of low shrubbery, and filled with a valuable collection of reading material.